 What’s the Latest on Student Aid?

-In December 2022, Congress enacted student aid funding for Fiscal Year 2023 that included a $500 increase – to $7,395 – in the maximum Pell Grant award and increases for all other student aid programs.
-The President signed this bill into law and these funds become available July 1, 2023.
+In March 2024, Congress enacted student aid funding for Fiscal Year 2024 that maintained maximum funding for the Pell Grant program at $7,395.
+The President signed this bill into law and these funds become available July 1, 2024.

-For Fiscal Year 2024, the President requested an $820 increase in the maximum Pell Grant award, along with various increases for the other student aid programs.
+For Fiscal Year 2025, the President requested an $750 increase of in the maximum Pell Grant award for public and nonprofit institutions of higher education and an $100 increase in the maximum Pell Grant award for proprietary institutions.
 Congress will take the next steps in the budget and appropriations process.

 At the end of March, 2023, the Student Aid Alliance sent a letter to the Appropriations Committee asking them to continue the tradition of strong bipartisan support for federal student aid.